Skip to content

 The Message Type

 There are a few ways to solve the problem of not knowing the message type.
-One way is
+Here are two ways you can solve this problem:

 Higher-level languages can solve this problem by using a RPC client. gRPC would be the obvious choice if using protobuf, as it’s built on top of protobuf, with the RPC definitions being defined alongside the message definitions in the .proto file.
 This is not a great solution for low-level embedded systems though, as the gRPC server and client are quite heavy.
 There are embedded orientated RPC libraries like eRPC but they are not as well supported as protobuf for higher level languages.